Research Involving Human Subjects

 Individual researchers are responsible for evaluating if their work meets the federal definition of human subjects research, as defined by 45 CFR 46.102.
 If researchers incorrectly assume their work does not meet the federal definition of human subjects research, they bear the responsibility for noncompliance.
-They may consult ORIA staff, utilize the research determination form for an official finding by ORIA, or consult the guidance issued by the Working Group of the Human Subjects Research Subcommittee of the National Science and Technology Council and published in James D. Shelton, “How to Interpret the Federal Policy for the Protection of Human Subjects or “Common Rule” (Part A),” IRB: Ethics and Human Research 21 (November-December 1999): 6-9.
+They may consult IRB staff in the RDIA office, utilize the research determination form for an official finding by the RDIA office, or consult the guidance issued by the Working Group of the Human Subjects Research Subcommittee of the National Science and Technology Council and published in James D. Shelton, “How to Interpret the Federal Policy for the Protection of Human Subjects or “Common Rule” (Part A),” IRB: Ethics and Human Research 21 (November-December 1999): 6-9.
 Student researchers who are uncertain of the limits of the definition of human subjects research should consult their faculty advisors.

-If a proposed project meets the federal definition of human subjects research, it must be reviewed by the IRB, ORIA staff, or others delegated by the Assistant Vice President for Research Integrity & Assurance to determine whether it is exempt from review under 45 CFR 46.101.
+If a proposed project meets the federal definition of human subjects research, it must be reviewed by the IRB, IRB staff in the RDIA office, or others delegated by the Associate Vice President, Research Development, Integrity, and Assurance to determine whether it is exempt from review under 45 CFR 46.101.

 If a proposed project meets the federal definition of human subjects research and is not exempt, it must be reviewed by the IRB, either through an expedited or full board procedure, and researchers may not conduct the human subjects research without IRB approval.

-“Human Subject” means a living individual about whom an investigator conducting research obtains (1) data through intervention or interaction with the individual, or (2) identifiable private information.
+“Human Subject” means a living individual about whom an investigator conducting research obtains (1) data or biospecimens through intervention or interaction with the individual, or (2) identifiable private information or identifiable biospecimens.

 “Interaction” includes communication or interpersonal contact between an investigator and a research subject.